 - To unravel new mechanisms underpinning brain cell communication mechanisms

-- To exploit bio-functionalities of innovative ad-hoc tailored materials and device platform (bioelectronic and bio photonics) in neuroscience fundamental investigation and neurological applications (including neurophotonics, electronics and neuroregenerative medicine).
+- To exploit bio-functionalities of innovative ad-hoc tailored materials and device platform (bioelectronic and bio photonics) in to monitor and modulate physiological parameters of neural cells (neurons and astrocytes)

 - To define bio-activity (in terms of gene, protein molecular and functional expression) of novel synthesized small molecules, drugs, nanodelivery systems, advanced multifunctional materials, biophotonic systems, on membrane water and ion channels which are essential for the biology and physiology of primary brain cells.